ibm-cloud-docs/databases-for-postgresql/howto-provisioning.md

 The `service-instance-create` command supports a `-p` flag, which allows addition parameters to be passed to the provisioning process.
 The parameters are in JSON format.
 Some parameters values are CRNs (Cloud Resource Name), which uniquely identifies a resource in the cloud.
 All parameter names and values are passed as strings.

-* **backup_id** - A CRN of a backup resource to restore from.
+* `backup_id`- A CRN of a backup resource to restore from.
 The backup must have been created by a database deployment with the same service ID.
 The backup is loaded after provisioning and the new deployment starts up that uses that data.
 A backup CRN is in the format `crn:v1:<...>:backup:<uuid>`.
 If omitted, the database is provisioned empty.
 This parameter cannot be set with a **version** parameter
-* **version** - The version of the database to be provisioned.
+* `version` - The version of the database to be provisioned.
 If omitted, the database is created with the most recent major and minor version.
 This parameter cannot be set with a **backup_id** parameter.
-* **key_protect_key** - A CRN that references a Key Protect key, which is then used for disk encryption.
+* `key_protect_key` - A CRN that references a Key Protect key, which is then used for disk encryption.
-* **members_memory_allocation_mb** -  Total amount of memory to be shared between the database members within the database.
+* `members_memory_allocation_mb` -  Total amount of memory to be shared between the database members within the database.
 For example, if the value is "4096" then the two database members get 4 GB of RAM between them, giving 2 GB of RAM per member.
 If omitted, the default value is used; "2048".

-For example, if a database is being provisioned from a particular backup and the new database deployment needs two 2GB members, then the command looks like:
+For example, if a database is being provisioned from a particular backup and the new database deployment needs two 2 GB members, then the command looks like:

 ```
 ibmcloud resource service-instance-create example-psql databases-for-postgresql standard us-south \